macabroaff/djangobook/appendixD.rst

      "django.middleware.common.CommonMiddleware",
      "django.middleware.doc.XViewMiddleware")

 This is a tuple of middleware classes to use.
-See Chapter 17.
+Ver Capítulo 17.

 MONTH_DAY_FORMAT
 ----------------